BIOLOGICAL FILTERS FOR AQUACULTURE

 this regard since they hold the solids for long periods of time before backflushing.

-good at removing small particles (under 10 microns) and surface active
+They are good at removing small particles (under 10 microns) and surface

-nitrogenous compounds that degrade into ammonia, foam fractionators can reduce
+proteins are nitrogenous compounds that degrade into ammonia, foam

 Ozone